 Simply staying in the shade is one of the best ways to limit your UV exposure.
 If you are going to be in the sun, “Slip!
 Slop!
 Slap!® and Wrap” is a catchphrase that can help you remember some of the key steps you can take to protect yourself from UV rays:

-UV rays reach the ground all year, even on cloudy or hazy days, but the strength of UV rays can change based on the time of year and other factors.
-UV rays become more intense in the spring, even before temperatures get warmer.
-People in some areas may get sunburned when the weather is still cool because they may not think about protecting themselves if it’s not hot out.
+UV rays reach the ground all year, even on cloudy or hazy days, but the strength of UV rays can vary, based on many factors (see above).
 Be especially careful on the beach or in areas with snow because sand, water, and snow reflect sunlight, increasing the amount of UV radiation you get.
 UV rays can also reach below the water’s surface, so you can still get a burn even if you’re in the water and feeling cool.

 Some UV rays can also pass through windows.
 Typical car, home, and office windows block most UVB rays but a smaller portion of UVA rays, so even if you don’t feel you’re getting burned your skin may still get some damage.
 Tinted windows help block more UVA rays, but this depends on the type of tinting.
 (If you do have your car windows tinted, check local laws, as some states regulate this.)
 UV radiation that comes through windows probably doesn’t pose a great risk to most people unless they spend long periods of time close to a window that gets direct sunlight.